 Ben is currently on advisory groups at the CBI , Kings Fund, Institute of Public Policy Research (IPPR), and the Social Market Foundation (SMF).
 He is absolutely committed to ensuring survey research makes a difference for decision makers.

-Named one of the "100 most influential people in the public sector" by the Guardian, and one of the 50 "most influential" by both Local Government Chronicle and the Health Service Journal, he is a winner of a British Market Research Association (BMRA) award and a 2005 Market Research Society (MRS) medal.
+Named one of the "100 most influential people in the public sector" by the Guardian, one of the “100 most connected” by GQ Magazine and one of the 50 "most influential" by both Local Government Chronicle and the Health Service Journal, he was awarded a 2005 Market Research Society (MRS) medal.